lingjf/h2unit/doc/faq.md

 const char* s2 = "test"; // OK
 ```

+## macro conflict

+If product code already defined SUITE Case..., define H2_NO_SUITE and using H2SUITE instead.

 ## private member method accessibility

 In order to STUB/MOCK class private member function successfully, `private` `protected` token is substituted with `public` using MACRO definition by default if `h2unit.h/hpp`.